Surf Forecasts:

 Best Forecast Surf Conditions for Scar Reef this week:

-The surf forecast for Scar Reef over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Jul 07) at 2AM.
-The primary swell is predicted to be 1.6m and 16s period.
+The surf forecast for Scar Reef over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Jul 16) at 8AM.
+The primary swell is predicted to be 1.5m and 15s period with a secondary swell of 0.9m and 6s.
+Another secondary swell of 1.6m and 7s is also forecast.
 The wind is predicted to be cross-offshore as the swell arrives.

 | Wave Type | Time (WITA) & Date | Wave Height & Period |